chisenoa/oreskis/README.md

 # Tips on common commands
 pm2 <command> [name]
-  start discord_bot.py    Run the bot again if it's offline list                    Get a full list of all available services stop discord_bot.py     Stop the bot reboot discord_bot.py   Reboot the bot
+  start oreskis_bot    # Run the bot again if it's offline list                 # Get a full list of all available services stop oreskis_bot     # Stop the bot reboot oreskis_bot   # Reboot the bot
 ```

 ### Docker